-The descriptions (including definitions, explanations and reconciliations) of all APMs are set out in the Appendix entitled "Alternative Performance Measures" to the 2021 Management Report and the 2022 Management Report.
+The descriptions (including definitions, explanations and reconciliations) of all consolidated APMs are set out in the Appendix entitled "Alternative Performance Measures" to the Issuer 2023 Management Report and the Ferrovial, S.A.
+2022 Management Report and Appendix V to the Issuer 30 September 2024 Financial Results Report (the "Consolidated Group APMs").

-The Group believes that the description of these management measures of performance in this Prospectus follows and complies with the "European Securities and Markets Authority Guidelines on Alternative Performance Measures (APM)" dated 5 October 2015.
+The Group believes that the description of the Consolidated Group APMs in this Prospectus follows and complies with the "European Securities and Markets Authority Guidelines on Alternative Performance Measures (APM)" dated 5 October 2015.